jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-4-checkpoint.md

 ---
 layout: page
 title: Chapter 4.
-"Of the Method of rendering Surd Quantities, of the form"
+"Of the Method of rendering Surd Quantities of the form √(a+bx+cxx)"
 part: II
 chapter: 4
 ---